- Vision sensors obstructed by dust/smudges on the camera lens

 Robot vacuums that 'stop working' are usually fighting a corrupted map from moved furniture — a fresh floor scan fixes the majority of reported failures.

-- Vision sensors obstructed by dust or smudges on camera
+- Vision sensors obstructed by dust/smudges on the camera lens

 - Reflective or very dark floors confusing the optical sensors